Capturing life, culture and nature of Asia’s one of the most vibrant cities

 It is a panoramic feast for the eyes flying into Kathmandu on a clear day.
-The views of snow-capped mountain peaks sprawling down below you that are almost tangible, beginning a whole chain of memorable experiences that will stay with forever.
+The views of snow-capped mountain peaks sprawling down below you begin a whole chain of memorable experiences that will stay with forever.
+Welcome to Nepal for a memorable photographic journey!
 A Tour Officer and driver representing ORYX will cordially receive you at Kathmandu Airport and escort you to your hotel in the city.
-Welcome to Nepal for a memorable photographic journey!
 Kathmandu is the historical and cultural heart of Nepal.
 It has been a popular destination for photographers ever since Nepal opened its doors to visitors.
-The city is a melting pot of wonderful cultures; Hinduism, Tibetan Buddhism and Western influence.
-This Photography Tour of Kathmandu will offer you an opportunity to capture an incredible portfolio of images!
-Overnight 4 * Kantipur Temple House or Similar.
+The city is a melting pot of wonderful cultures; Hinduism, Tibetan Buddhism and Western way of life.
+This Photography Tour of Kathmandu will offer you an opportunity to capture an incredible portfolio of images!.

 After breakfast we drive to Bhaktapur, the city of Devotees.
-Along the way we stop in Thimi, one of the ancient, cultural and historical places along the trade route joining Kathmandu and Bhaktapur.
+Along the way we stop at Thimi, one of the ancient, cultural and historical places along the trade route joining Kathmandu and Bhaktapur.
 It is famous for its pottery and paper mache masks.
-Bhaktapur Durbar Square is a cluster of prehistoric temples, shrines, and sculptures: the Golden Gate, 55 Windows Palace, Big Bell, Dog Barking Bell, Taleju Temple, Vatshala Temple, Statue of Bhupatindra Malla etc. which is scattered all over this site.
-Thimi and Bhaktapur offer an opportunity to capture traditional lifestyle of the valley and its historic heritages.
-We will also visit the Changu Narayan Temple, the oldest Hindu Temple in Nepal, built between the 3rd and the 4th century AD.
-Later in the day you will be chauffeured to your hotel in the city.
-Overnight 4 * Kantipur Temple House or Similar.
+Bhaktapur Durbar Square is a cluster of architectural masterpiece of medieval Nepal.
+The square is full of temples, shrines, and sculptures namely the Golden Gate, 55 Windows Palace, Big Bell, Dog Barking Bell, Taleju Temple, Vatshala Temple, Statue of Bhupatindra Malla etc. Thimi and Bhaktapur offer an opportunity to capture traditional lifestyle of the valley and its historic heritages. .

-Today, sadly we will be departing Nepal with many beautiful memories and a portfolio of sensational images.
+We still have the morning time to explore around Patan for more photography.
+Later, we will be departing Nepal with many beautiful memories and a portfolio of sensational images.
 Three and a half hours prior to your flight schedule you will be picked up at your hotel reception by our representative and a driver. .